Trending Topics

 BALTIMORE COUNTY, Md. — Allegations described as “disgusting” and “nauseating” have surfaced within the Baltimore County Fire Department, prompting a police investigation and major public health concerns.

-The Baltimore Banner reported that in a message to staff on Dec.
-3, Fire Chief Joseph Dixon said an employee accused of misconduct is “not in the workplace at this time” and that the department will conduct hazmat cleaning at all fire stations and offices.
+In a message to staff on Dec.
+3, Fire Chief Joseph Dixon said an employee accused of misconduct is “not in the workplace at this time” and that the department will conduct hazmat cleaning at all fire stations and offices, the Baltimore Banner reports.

 Dixon said health officials believe that even if the allegations are confirmed, the risk to employees is minimal to none.
 Still, fire department staff are being encouraged to get tested at the employee health center.